deprecated-packages/migrify/packages/config-transformer/README.md

 # to PHP?
 vendor/bin/config-transformer switch-format app/config -i xml -o php

-# you can skip the -o value, as "php" is default value
+# you can omit the -o argument, as "php" is the default value
 vendor/bin/config-transformer switch-format app/config -i xml
 ```